Mike Wanagat's Joint Replacement Surgery at Firelands Regional Medical Center

 Mike scheduled an appointment with Dr. Felter and the two of them discussed Mike’s options.

-“We basically let the patient decide when he or she is ready to have the surgery, but when conservative treatment is no longer effective, and the pain becomes so intolerable that it interferes with the patient’s quality of life, we usually recommend joint replacement,” explained Dr. Felter.
+“We basically let the patient decide when he or she is ready to have the joint replacement surgery, but when conservative treatment is no longer effective, and the pain becomes so intolerable that it interferes with the patient’s quality of life, we usually recommend joint replacement,” explained Dr. Felter.

-The procedure, also called total hip arthroplasty, involves removing a diseased hip joint and replacing it with an artificial joint, called a prosthesis or implant.
+The joint replacement surgery, also called total hip arthroplasty, involves removing a diseased hip joint and replacing it with an artificial joint, called a prosthesis or implant.
 The new joint consists of a ball component, made of metal or ceramic, and a socket, which has an insert or liner made of plastic, ceramic, or metal, and a stem, which fits into the thigh bone.
 The new joint can produce smooth, nearly frictionless movement.
 The implants used in hip replacement are biocompatible, which means they are designed to be accepted by the body, and they are made to resist corrosion, degradation, and wear.

 Dr. Felter performed Mike’s surgery at Firelands Regional Medical Center in October 2010.
 “Dr. Felter told my wife, Mary after the surgery that my hip was so arthritic that he didn’t know how I could walk.
 I guess you just learn to adapt to the pain.”